Littleleaf mountain mahogany

 - Is Littleleaf mountain mahogany good for the Colorado Front Range?

-- Yes.
-Littleleaf mountain mahogany is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Littleleaf mountain mahogany is a well-suited shrub for Colorado's Front Range.

 - How big does Littleleaf mountain mahogany get?